-I’m not the only person to have heard its siren call – a game drive through Deception Valley passes through the heart of the area where Cry of the Kalahari was set.
+Many a person has heard the siren call of the best Central Kalahari safaris.
+A game drive through Deception Valley, for example, passes right through the area where Cry of the Kalahari was set.
 The valley retains its power to deceive thanks to a mirage that makes it appear full of water when in fact it’s bone dry.

 Further north, the evocatively named Sunday and Leopard Pans suggest either quiet reflection or great game-spotting opportunities, while Passarge Valley causes armchair travellers to reach for their dictionaries.

-Whether you follow in the hoofprints of the summer herds, or visit the Central Kalahari in the winter to concentrate on resident desert-adapted wildlife, this is a wildlife experience like no other.
+Whether you follow in the hoofprints of the summer herds, or visit the Central Kalahari in the winter to concentrate on resident desert-adapted wildlife, the best Central Kalahari safaris offer a wildlife experience like no other.
 Slow, meandering game drives might let you cross paths with Kalahari lion – with their full, black manes, they’re some of the most impressive big cats in Africa – while aardwolf, aardvark and other interesting species put in regular appearances.

 A San cultural experience puts TV ‘survival’ shows in their place – not least because it’s the survival of the ecosystem that takes precedence.
-Some luxury safari lodges even let you sleep out on the pans, wrapped in a blanket of stars with a planet for a pillow.
+Some of the best Botswana safari lodges even let you sleep out on the pans, wrapped in a blanket of stars with a planet for a pillow.